matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 Full-state syncs must not include `.removed_events`, but consequently clients must see anything in `events` as replacing what existed previously.

+#### Backwards Compatibility Note

+Server implementations **may** include an empty (`{}`) `events` entry for deleted account data, together with an entry in `removed_events`.

+This is for backwards compatibility, as clients may or may not understand the `removed_events` key.

+*The author thinks that this should only be necessary for a single matrix version, as clients adapt, but the SCT can - of course - have differing opinions.*

 ## Potential issues

 Desync is possible, and so if there's a situation where the client has a different view on account